jewettaij/visfd/doc/doc_filter_mrc.md

 ["**-must-link**"](#-must-link-FILE)
 argument.
-This will manually force different bright regions in the image to belong to the same cluster (a.k.a. "island".
-See below.)
+This will manually force different bright regions in the image to belong to the same cluster (a.k.a. "island").

 #### Clustering based on directional similarity